Supporting a realistic, evidence-based approach to drug policy in Ireland.

 Co-Founder of Help Not Harm with Paul Birch (founder of Bebo), Graham is the Executive Director and has been featured on RTÉ Radio One, Today FM, thejournal.ie, Newstalk and RTÉ 2 documentary "Reality Bites."

-Previously Graham served as secretary to the board of Students for Sensible Drug Policy for two-and-a-half years and found Students for Sensible Drug Policy Ireland which is currently present in five Irish colleges, updating Ireland's drug education.
+Previously Graham served as secretary to the board of Students for Sensible Drug Policy for two-and-a-half years and found Students for Sensible Drug Policy Ireland which is currently present in five Irish colleges, updating Ireland's drug education policies.

 Currently Graham sits on the Education and Prevention Committee to the National Drugs Strategy (2017 – 2024) and was an advisor to the Cannabis for Medicinal Use Regulation Bill 2016.